 Travel was not always an easy task and was certainly expensive.
 Yet in these early days of ships and trains, bands managed this and for the most part, were met with civic welcomes and hospitality wherever they went.
 There were also times when eminent bandsmen also traveled to ply their services as adjudicators, conductors or band coaches.
 This allowed a flow of new ideas, expertise and criticism that certainly helped the band movements of both countries.

 As far as the information allows it, we will see who went where and when.
 It has been interesting to read the perspectives of media from both Australia and New Zealand through using the resources of the Trove archive and DigitalNZ / PapersPast – media of the day reported on everything!
-Also, the results database of the Royal South Street Society, the Brass Band Association of New Zealand and history books regarding the band history of New Zealand have been very helpful.
+Also, the results database of the Royal South Street Society, the Brass Band Results website (UK) and history books regarding the band history of New Zealand have been very helpful.

 For the sake of brevity, this post has been divided into two parts and the details of visits are in basic chronological order.
 Part one is about the bands from New Zealand that traveled to Australia and part two highlights four of the Australian bands that went to New Zealand.
 There are some fascinating stories to come out of these trips and one can appreciate the initiative.
 I hope people enjoy reading both posts.